sunfounder/pironman5/docs/source/assembly_instructions.rst

 Before assembling the Pironman, please first verify that all parts and components have been included.
 If there are any missing or damaged components, please contact SunFounder immediately at service@sunfounder.com to resolve the issue as soon as possible.

-Please follow the steps on the following PDF for assembly instructions:
+**Tips**

+* It is recommended to follow the paper installation instructions step by step.
+* Before installation, sort and stack the components to find them more quickly.
+* Repeatedly check the connections of FFC and FPC cables to avoid poor contact.

-* :download:`[PDF]Component List and Assembly of Pironman 5 <https://github.com/sunfounder/sf-pdf/raw/master/assembly_file/z0303v20-a0000891-pironman5.pdf>`
+.. * :download:`[PDF]Component List and Assembly of Pironman 5 <https://github.com/sunfounder/sf-pdf/raw/master/assembly_file/z0303v20-a0000891-pironman5.pdf>`

 .. **Assemble Tutorial Video**